Evolvement in Breast Cancer Treatment

 If you have hereditary breast cancer syndrome caused by inherited gene changes in BRCA1 and BRCA2, your cancer will be targeted with a type of drug known as a PARP inhibitor.
 The primary drug used is:

-Rest assured, you are in good hands with Rocky Mountain Cancer Centers.
+Rest assured, you are in good hands with Rocky Mountain Breast Specialists.
 We believe in treating the whole person, not just the disease, which is why we will work hard to create the best cancer treatment plan for you.

 Research has found that our own immune system can play an important role in fighting cancer.
 This resulted in a new category of cancer treatment called immunotherapy.

 Breast cancer cells can disguise themselves as healthy cells so the checkpoints on the cells don’t work correctly to attack the cancer.
 When the immunotherapy drug blocks the production of these checkpoints, the body can recognize the cancer cells, allowing the immune system to do its job and attack the unhealthy cells.

 Currently, the immunotherapy drugs approved for breast cancer are used for patients with triple-negative breast cancer and those with metastatic breast cancer whose biopsy shows that PD-L1 protein is part of the genetic make up of the cancer.
 Extensive breast cancer research is being done with patients in Colorado and across the United States to find new ways for immunotherapy to help more breast cancer patients.